 The Alligator is generally a solitary predator, but smaller and younger Alligator individuals however, are known to stay together in groups especially when hunting.
 The Alligator eats fish, small mammals and birds, but the Alligator has also been known to attack much larger animals.
 Adult alligators have been known to hunt Deer and are well known to kill and eat smaller Alligators.
 In some cases, larger alligators have been known to hunt the Florida Panther and Black Bears, making the alligator the dominant predator throughout the their environment.
 Attacks on pets and even people are also not unknown.

 Alligator Predators and Threats

-The Alligator is an apex predator in it's environment, known to even hunt animals that are much larger in size.
+The Alligator is an apex predator in its environment, known to even hunt animals that are much larger in size.
 Humans are the only predator of adult Alligators as they were hunted almost to extinction for their meat, and for their unique skin which was used in the manufacture of a variety of products.
 The smaller, baby Alligators however, are prey to a number of species including Raccoons, Birds, Bobcats and even other Alligators.
-Despite being protected from hunting in much of it's North American range today, Alligators are threatened by loss of their natural habitats and high levels of pollution in the water.
+Despite being protected from hunting in much of its North American range today, Alligators are threatened by loss of their natural habitats and high levels of pollution in the water.

 Alligator Interesting Facts and Features